livewire/livewire/docs/polling.md

 ## Background throttling

 To further cut down on server round-trips, Livewire automatically throttles polling when a web page is in the background.
-For example, if a user keeps a web-page open in a different browser tab, Livewire will reduce the amount of polling requests by 95% until the tab is revisited by the user.
+For example, if a user keeps a web page open in a different browser tab, Livewire will reduce the number of polling requests by 95% until the user revisits the tab.

-If you want to opt-out of this behavior and keep polling continuously, even when a tab is in the background, you can add the `.keep-alive` modifier like so:
+If you want to opt out of this behavior and keep polling continuously, even when a tab is in the background, you can add the `.keep-alive` modifier like so:

 ```html
 <div wire:poll.keep-alive>